ACA Employer Mandate & Shared Responsibility Overview & Penalties

 How is the affordability of health coverage determined for ACA requirements?

-The ACA considers a health plan affordable if it is less than 8.39% of an employee’s household income.
+The ACA considers a health plan affordable if it is less than 9.96% as of 2026 of an employee’s household income.
 Note that this percentage is adjusted each year, so your company may need to stay on top of new percentages if you are near the limit.

 What are the consequences of failing to meet the ACA Employer Mandate?

-Depending on which way you violate the Employer Mandate, you may be on the hook for $2,970 or $4,460 per full-time employee.
-The amount depends on whether you do not offer coverage to the required number of employers or the coverage is considered either unaffordable or not of minimum value.
+Depending on which way you violate the Employer Mandate, as of 2026, you may be on the hook for penalties of $3340 times your number of full-time employees minus 30, or $5010 times the number of employees who received a PTC.
+The amount depends on whether you do not offer coverage to the required number of employers or the coverage is considered either unaffordable or not of minimum value, and these values are indexed to inflation.

 How should an employer respond to Letter 226-J?